 We're working to find new ways to connect trustworthy information with the people who need it - exploring new formats and routes to market that allow us to grow our audiences in a commercial yet fair way.
-This includes open access students.
-We're also looking at new pricing models for different regions, innovative web platforms for sharing
+This includes open access publishing and discounted access to our events and subscription products for students.
+We're also looking at new pricing models for different regions, innovative web platforms for sharing materials, and better ways for knowledge and networking to happen.
+We know we can do more to make our content easy to find, easy to access and available to